Close Close

 What is a book voucher?

 A book voucher is a credit based on the amount of financial aid on your account.
 If your financial aid monies exceed the amount that you owe, there will be credit amount on your bill.
-You may use this credit amount to purchase your school books at the University Store.
+You may use this anticipated credit amount to purchase your school books at the University Store.
 If your fall and spring bill reflects this credit, you may go directly to the University Store to purchase your books.

-See our Refund Policy Web page.
+See our Refund Policy web page.
 For additional questions, please contact the Office of the Bursar at 732-571-3454.

 What is the Family Educational Rights and Privacy Act (FERPA)?